diegossl/project-manager-api/README.md

 # Project Manager with Sequelize and PostgreSQL

-A project manager to organize all the projects of a user and also all users related to each project.
+A project manager to organize all the projects of a user, being able to add, retrieve, change and remove.
+Just as it is also possible to add and remove collaborators to projects

 ## Setup